-Basic reparations benefits (BRP or PIP) is a type of personal injury protection insurance that will cover medical and other economic losses suffered as a result of an auto accident, up to the selected limit amount.
+Basic reparations benefits (BRP or PIP) is a type of personal injury protection insurance covering medical and other economic losses from an auto accident up to the selected limit amount.

 - Medical expenses – May include necessary and reasonable doctor and hospital visits, nursing and rehabilitation.

 - Loss of income – Has a maximum payment listed on your policy (typically around $200 per week).